JohnsPortfoli0/Odometer-Database-Comparison/README.md

    - Then select the **Zonar** mileage file.
 4. The program automatically performs the comparison and opens a **Save As** dialog for the output file.
 5. Choose a save location.
 The output file will be named: "Mileage Comparison Sheet - Facility X"
+6. Open the newly created .csv and observe results.
+NOTE: If Excel asks if you want to convert, please select the 'x' in the top right of the prompt, otherwise the formatting messes up.

 ## Script Explanation and Flow